ITHelpDec/CPP-Concurrency-in-Action/Chapter 06 - Designing lock-based concurrent data structures/README.md

 I've made some amendments based on previous recommendations in the book, such as mutable mutexes for a const member function, `.empty()` (we needed to mark `.get_tail()` as const, too), and removing the `std::move` from our return value (otherwise bye-bye, copy elision!).

+I've also included a `main()` function to test of all of the member functions in our finished class.

 I'll put up a PR of the changes in case people find it useful, as there are quite a few.

 ### ...work in progress